The Clear Edge

 Day 4–7

-Conducted 13 conversations.
-Asked the same questions in each: What stops you from posting consistently?
+She conducted 13 conversations and asked the same questions in each one: What stops you from posting consistently?
 What have you tried?
 What would make this easier?
 If someone solved this completely, what would that be worth?

-A pattern emerged from conversation 7: They didn’t want content creation.
+By conversation 7, a clear pattern appeared.
+They didn’t want generic content creation.
 They wanted their voice captured.
-They had ideas, they just needed someone to extract and refine them into posts.
+They already had ideas and needed someone to extract and refine those ideas into posts.
 Time was the constraint, not creativity.

-Nina adjusted her pitch mid-week.
-Instead of “I’ll create content for you,” she shifted to “I’ll interview you for 30 minutes weekly and turn your thoughts into 5 posts that sound exactly like you.”
+Nina shifted her pitch mid-week.
+Instead of “I’ll create content for you,” she moved to “I’ll interview you for 30 minutes weekly and turn your thoughts into 5 posts that sound exactly like you.”

 Day 8–14

-Ran 17 more conversations (reached out to 55 more connections, 31% response rate).
-Now she wasn’t researching—she was pre-selling.
+She ran 17 more conversations, reaching out to 55 more connections and getting a 31% response rate.
+At this point, she wasn’t just researching; she was pre-selling.

 Week 3-4: Deliver to First 4, Document What Actually Works

-Most operators would’ve waited to “perfect the system” before delivering.
+Most operators would have waited to “perfect the system” before delivering.
 Nina did the opposite.
-She delivered immediately and documented what worked in real-time.
+She started delivering right away and documented what worked in real time.

 She was asking about topics, not about how they explain things.

-Changed interview approach.
-Instead of “What’s your take on X topic?” she asked, “Explain to me like I’m a beginner: how does X work?”
-Captured more of their natural explanation style.
+Client 2 delivery: she changed her interview approach.
+Instead of asking, “What’s your take on X topic?” she asked, “Explain to me like I’m a beginner: how does X work?”
+This captured more of their natural explanation style.

-Time: 10 hours (better interview = less revision needed).
+• Time: 10 hours (better interview, so less revision needed).

-Refined the interview framework further.
-Created a question template that extracted voice, not just content.
-Added “say this out loud” review step before finalizing.
+Client 3–4 delivery: she refined the interview framework further.
+She created a question template that pulled out their voice, not just their content, and added a “say this out loud” review step before finalizing.

 Process time dropped from 12 hours to 8 hours.
 Documented what questions worked, what revision patterns emerged, and what clients consistently asked for.

-Scale to the remaining 4 clients using the documented process.
-Build a minimal system in Notion to track everything.
+Week 4: scale to the remaining 4 clients using the documented process and build a minimal system in Notion to track everything.

 She didn’t build elaborate project management software.
 She created a simple Notion database with columns for: